Resilience Revisited: A Multidimensional Framework Derived from Realistic Attack Scenarios: Introduction

 Despite these advances, several fundamental limitations persist.
 First, geometric resilience curves assume linear performance evolution and can deviate from observed system behavior by up to 22\% \cite{Sun2024Scenario}.
 Second, most existing metrics focus on a single system dimension, i.e., load curtailment, energy not supplied, network topology, etc., without capturing the multifaceted nature of HILP events \cite{Iswaran2022Power}, and single-dimension assessments have been shown to yield incomplete vulnerability characterizations.
 Third, existing approaches predominantly treat resilience dimensions as independent, thereby failing to capture cross-dimensional coupling effects.
 Studies have demonstrated that neglecting interdependencies between system domains can underestimate degradation metrics by as much as 65\% \cite{10221865}, while infrastructure interdependency analyses confirm that HILP events disproportionately amplify impact when multiple dimensions are simultaneously compromised \cite{Kelly-Gorham2024Ranking}.
 In Table \ref{tab:comparison}, we summarize how related literature addresses these key aspects of resilience assessment.

-To address the aforementioned gaps, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item A multidimensional resilience index ($\mathcal{MDRI}$) that decomposes system degradation into five interacting dimensions: physical, operational, digital-cyber, climatic, and regulatory. \item A convex combination that explicitly separates independent and coupled dimensional contributions through a multiplicative interaction term, with a coupling coefficient calibrated from simulation-derived amplification ratios. \item A hierarchical structure that distinguishes between endogenous dimensions driving cascading failures and exogenous dimensions acting as contextual amplifiers. \end{itemize}
+To address the aforementioned gaps, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item A multidimensional resilience index ($\mathcal{MDRI}$) that quantifies power system degradation across five dimensions: physical, operational, digital-cyber, climatic, and regulatory within a single comparable metric, separating each dimension's independent contribution from its coupled effect. \item A validation study conducted on a 39-bus IEEE system, using two attack scenarios devised from the December 2025 incident on the Polish power grid, which demonstrates the impact of cross-domain coupling effects under coordinated multivector attacks. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{s:method} presents the proposed multidimensional resilience framework, Section~\ref{s:results} describes the case study, attack scenarios, and simulation results, and Section~\ref{s:conclusions} concludes the paper. \looseness=-1